Callbacks and Lifecycle Hooks

 pub fn recv_remote_signal(payload: Signal) -> ExternResult<()> {

-// Send the new movie loan data to the borrower's UI!
+// Send the new movie loan offer data to the borrower's UI!

 }